I was traveling in Nepal when I got a message from my friend. ‘Hey, would you love to volunteering at Zostel?’

 Apart from meeting people, I also partly managed the front desk at Zostel for few hours every day, which was a new experience to me.
 Arranging for tours, leading a few mini walking tours, working with people and learning the booking processes of the hostels was an amazing experience.
 Playing the role of a host in a place that was also new to me was a unique experience.

-Overall, it was an incredible experience volunteering with Zostel.
+Overall, it was an incredible experience volunteering at Zostel.
 These 6 weeks of fun, work and connections would be with me for a long time.

 Loads of thanks to Ankush, Yogesh and Manu for having me over at Bir!

-Also, thank you, Nishesh, Lucky, Satish, Rana, Vishal, Surjeet, Devesh, Binod, Praveen & Vikas for making my experience incredible 🙂
+Also, thank you, Nishesh, Lucky, Satish, Rana, Vishal, Surjeet, Devesh, Binod, Praveen & Vikas for making my volunteering at Zostel incredible 🙂

 Do You also want to Volunteer?